isomerpages/nlb-biblioasia/_jul-to-sep-2022/This Was Once Singapore’s Largest Planned Housing Development: A History of Sennett Estate.md

 Sennett told the Sunday Times that the company would “endeavour to bring down the price of private houses to meet the pocket of the middle-class man”.
 “The financial arrangements for people buying housing on the hire-purchase system would have to be worked out with the building society, but the usual terms for borrowing $10,000 was to pay it back at the rate of $85 a month over 15 years,” he said.
 All the houses in the estate would be equipped with modern sanitation, water, electricity and gas.
 The initial proposal for the estate also included a clinic, market, cinema and kindergarten.[^13]

 ![](/images/Vol%2018%20Issue%202/A%20History%20of%20Sennett%20Estate/A%20History%20of%20Sennett%20Estate%20-%20Image%205.png)
-<div style="background-color: white;">An advertisement listing Sennett Estate’s proposed amenities such as shops, a market, a school, a cinema and even medical and dental clinics.
-Image reproduced from the Straits Times, 7 October 1951, 15.
-(From NewspaperSG).
+<div style="background-color: white;">An advertisement listing Sennett Estate’s proposed amenities such as shops, a market, a school, a cinema and even medical and dental clinics. <i>Image reproduced from the Straits Times, 7 October 1951, 15.
+(From NewspaperSG).</i>
 </div>

 Around the same time, it was announced that Alkaff Lake Gardens would be “filled up with earth and the hillocks levelled to be converted into children’s playgrounds and open spaces”.[^14] Although the park was deemed “a ghost of its pre-war self” by the Straits Times at this point, its closure was still met with howls of protest from the public, who lamented the dearth of open spaces in Singapore.